valboz/VBBinaryLensing/docs/SingleLenses.md

 ## Astrometry

-For a Point-Source, in the reference frame in which the lens is in the origin, the centroid of the images is simply
+For a Point-Source, in the reference frame in which the **lens is in the origin**, the centroid of the images is simply

 $$ \bar x = \frac{u}{u^2+2} + u$$